MeterianHQ/report-samples-python/README.md

-# Meterian Security Report Tool
+# Meterian Sample Report Tool

 Generates a CSV report of all projects and branches in your Meterian account, including security advisory counts and status.